Watts-College/crj-507-spring-2025/index.md

 ## B. Assigned Reading Materials

 We will use a custom textbook for this course.
-Visit the [**Course Textbook**](https://jacobtnyoung.github.io/sna-textbook/) to review the materials that pertain to this course.
+The [**Social Network Analysis for Crime Analysts**](https://jacobtnyoung.github.io/snaca-textbook/) was designed specifically for this course.
+Visit the [**Course Textbook**](https://jacobtnyoung.github.io/snaca-textbook/) to review the materials that pertain to this course.

 In addition to the required reading, the instructor will supplement these with journal articles.